[yasr_overall_rating] over 135 People Voted [4.9/5]

 iOS XIBs, as well as storyboards, can be designed in XCode.
 All of the native frameworks can be easily accessed.
 The code that does not rely on the UI can be shared between iOS and Android projects.
 If you want to experience the power of Xamarin, there is another option, you can use cross-platform Xamarin.
 Forms to design the UI for two platforms at once.

 The Ionic framework allows developers to create highly interactive, cross-platform mobile applications that can be deployed across iOS, Android as well as Windows Mobile devices.
-These hybrid applications have a range of native functionalities, exhaustive gestures as well as customizable tools to enhance user-friendliness, Those powerful capabilities have been brought to Ionic because it provides mobile responsive, user-friendly HTML, CSS, and JS components to developers.
+These hybrid applications have a range of native functionalities, exhaustive gestures as well as customizable tools to enhance user-friendliness.
+Those powerful capabilities have been brought to Ionic.
+This is because it provides mobile responsive, user-friendly HTML, CSS, and JS components to developers.

 Let’s see the advantages and disadvantages of Ionic: